WHC Wezep

-An amazing crowd of 11,500 witnessed the completion of the blue and white’s seventh club title for the final against local rivals Go Ahead Kampen Zwolle.
+An amazing crowd of 11,500 witnessed the completion of the 'blue and white’s' final against local rivals Go Ahead Kampen Zwolle.
 1969-70 saw the 2D championship return to the club.
+The following season saw WHC win the Saturday Amateur Cup following a victory over Black White '28.

-WHC narrowly avoided relegation in 1979-80 following a 5-0 win over SDCP, with 5,000 fans attending the clash in Nunspeet.
 However, 1981-82 saw WHC relegated for the first time.
 Six years later, victory over FC Meppel in the final of the Tweede Klasse saw WHC propelled back to the first Eerste Klasse for the 1988-89 campaign.

 The team competed

-take the club up to Hoofdklasse football, the highest amateur status of the day.
+third in 1992-93 before being crowned champions of 1D in 1996-97, taking the club up to Hoofdklasse football, the highest amateur status of the day.

 Probably